 Saucer Magnolia Tree

-Saucer magnolia is suited for all but the coldest parts of Illinois, and it will grow to a mature height of between 20 and 30 feet.
-It can thrive in partial shade to full sun and requires slightly acidic soil that is moist and well drained.
+Saucer magnolia (Magnolia x soulangeana, USDA zones 4-9) is suited for all but the coldest parts of Illinois.
+This hybrid of Magnoli. denudata and Magnolia liliflora, hardy in USDA zones 5 through 8 and 4 through 8, respectively, will grow to a mature height of between 15 and 30 feet tall and 15 to 25 feet wide.
+It thrives in partial shade to full sun and requires slightly acidic soil that is moist and well drained.

-The Loebner magnolia produces white, sweet-smelling flowers in the spring and is suited for the southern regions of Illinois.
-It can survive in full sun or partial shade and requires well-drained soil that is moist and slightly acidic.
-When it is mature, it has silver-gray bark, and it can grow to be between 20 and 30 feet in height.
-There are many popular cultivars of the Loebner magnolia, including the Merrill, the Leonard and the Ballerina, which has pink flowers.
+The Loebner magnolia (Magnolia x loebneri, zones 5-9) produces white, sweet-smelling flowers in the spring and is suited for the southern regions of Illinois.
+It can survive in full sun or partial shade and requires well-draining soil that is moist and slightly acidic.
+When it is mature, it has silver-gray bark, and it can grow to be between 20 and 30 feet tall and equally wide.
+There are many popular cultivars of the Loebner magnolia, including 'Merrill,' 'Spring Snow' and 'Leonard Messei.'

-The Cucumbertree magnolia can be grown anywhere in Illinois, and it reaches a height of between 50 and 75 feet when it is mature.
+The Cucumbertree magnolia (Magnolia acuminata, zones 4-8) can be grown anywhere in Illinois, and it grows to 50 to 80 feet tall and 35 to 60 feet wide when mature.
 It produces yellow-green flowers that turn into pinkish-red, cucumber-shaped fruit in the autumn.
-It does well in full sun to partial shade and while it prefers soil that is slightly acidic, it can tolerate soils that are alkaline.
+It does well in full sun to partial shade and, while it prefers soil that is slightly acidic, it can tolerate soils that are alkaline.